finos/common-cloud-controls/participants.md

 ## How to enroll as a participant
-In order to enroll as a participant in the {standard name} project, please submit a Pull Request to this [participants](#participants) file listing your name, organization, and date of enrollment, by following the steps described below.
+In order to enroll as a participant in the Common Cloud Controls project, please submit a Pull Request to this [participants](#participants) file listing your name, organization, and date of enrollment, by following the steps described below.

 _:question:Please email help@finos.org if you encounter issues or have questions._

 **Step 1.
-Go to  the [participants](#participants) file** and make sure you are signed into your {GitHub} account
+Go to  the [participants](#participants) file** and make sure you are signed into your github account

 **Step 2.
 Click on the :pen: icon at the top right of the the [participants](#participants) file**